Nava Vasantham

 Nava Vasantham is a 2007 Indian Telugu-language film directed by K. Shahjahan and starring Tarun, Akash, Rohit, Priyamani, Sunil and Ankita.
 The film is a remake of the director's own Tamil film Punnagai Desam (2002), which also starred Tarun.
 Despite releasing to mixed reviews, the film was a box office success.

 Plot

 Ganesh comes from village to meet his uncle and his daughter Ammu.
 His uncle refuses to acknowledge his presence and does not want his daughter to get married with him.
 He meets his friends Prasad, Raja, and Vijay who are living in bad conditions and helps them achieve their dreams.

 Soundtrack

 Music by S. A. Rajkumar.
 Three songs were reused from the original ("Engal Muchukulle", "Thottu Vidum Thoorathil" and "Kaatrile Paatu Varum" were reused as "Maa Tholi Patane", "Swachamaina", and "Patale Pranami", respectively).
+The song "Moogamanasey" is based on his own song "Kadhal azhaga" from "Paattali(1999)" Tamil movie.